marnoux/stunning-dollop/README.md

-### What beauty is, I know not, though it adheres to many things.
+### I consider my mom and all my sisters my friends.